Last updated 11 August, 2022.

 Let’s take a short example from the field of marketing automation.

-GetReponse, HubSpot and Marketo all provide a similar solution to the same problem; an automation platform for marketers, salespersons and growth teams to build their funnels, sales pipelines and businesses.
-Yet despite all three companies have the same product-market fit, they have all established different market-product fits.
-This means each of the three companies occupy a different mission within the matrix.
+Yet despite all three companies having the same product-market fit, they have all established different market-product fits.
+This means each of the three companies occupies a different mission within the matrix.

 GetResponse started life as an email marketing platform but they have expanded their offering to include basic automation and inbound marketing functionality.
 They operate a no/low-touch sales model that is heavily automated with a low ARPA and low CAC.
 They operate a Turkey Shoot mission.